Bahamians begin rescues as Dorian moves toward US coast

 FREEPORT, Bahamas — Bahamians rescued victims of Hurricane Dorian with jet skis and a bulldozer as the U.S. Coast Guard, Britain's Royal Navy and a handful of aid groups tried to get food and medicine to survivors and take the most desperate people to safety.

-People on the U.S. coast made final preparations for a storm with winds at a still-dangerous 110 mph, making it a Category 2 storm.
+People on the U.S. coast made final preparations for a storm with winds at a still-dangerous 110 mph (175 kph), making it a Category 2 storm.

 RELATED: Hurricane Dorian right now | Latest updates on the deadly storm